-A welcome development of the past thirty years has been the emergence of less-utilitarian attitudes towards the environment by believers and non-believers alike.
-No longer do serious Christians, Jews or Muslims cite Scripture to legitimize the wanton destruction or misuse of the world that God sculpted out of nothingness.
+A welcome development of the past 30 years has been the emergence of less-utilitarian attitudes towards the environment by believers and non-believers alike.
+No longer do serious Christians, Jews, or Muslims cite Scripture to legitimize the wanton destruction or misuse of the world that God sculpted out of nothingness.

 Though more known for his advocacy of euthanasia and infanticide, the thought of the philosopher Peter Singer continues to inspire considerable sections of the environmental movement.
 His promotion of “animal rights” and assertion that, in many instances, some animals are worth more than certain types of human “non-persons” contradicts the truth revealed by faith and reason.
 But his ideas have, in this regard, seeped into the consciousness of many secularist environmental activists.

 So, too, has the “population bomb” myth so assiduously popularized by figures such as Paul Ehrlich.
 Though infamous for making apocalyptic predictions that never happen (such as his 1969 statement that all major marine life would be extinct by 1980), Ehrlich’s claims have legitimized in advance various “depopulation programs” promoted by, among others, the United Nations Population Fund.

 More than one Christian theologian has absorbed the alarmist rhetoric and anti-human agenda of secularist environmentalists.
 An example of such a Christian is the ex-liberation theologian and ex-priest, Leonardo Boff.
 Having successfully transitioned from Marxist dialectics and hermeneutics to “deep ecology” theory and junk science, Boff claimed in 1997 that we should be frightened by an apparent resource decline as well as population increases.
 These, he suggested, threatened “Gaia” — the name for planet Earth, conceived as a “superorganism.”